 Should You Invest In GE Stock?

-Although things are improving for GE, the company still has ways to go before it completely restores the faith of its investors.
-The first-quarter 2022 earnings report will help if it shows momentum in GE’s return to profitability.
+Although things are improving for GE, the company still has a ways to go before it completely restores the faith of its investors.
+The third-quarter 2022 earnings report will help if it shows momentum in GE’s return to profitability.
 In the meantime, most analysts are recommending to either buy or hold on to GE stock, so perhaps the optimism is contagious.

 Sean Dennison contributed to the reporting for this article.

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
 Income value is established by taking the average of the revenue from the last three full fiscal years, plus 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.

 Data is accurate as of July 28, 2022, and subject to change.